trackit/terraform-aws-client-vpn/README.md

 ### Server certificate authentification only (less secure)
 - You can find the generated Client VPN configuration into your terraform folder.
 - AWS VPN Client download link : https://aws.amazon.com/vpn/client-vpn-download/
 - Be carefull no user/password needed.
-Only the configuration file so do no lost it.
+Only the configuration file so do not lost it.

 ```hcl
 module "client_vpn" {